guardian/security-hq/README.md

 You can also find the dynamo table in the Security AWS Account.

-### Lambda
-Security HQ holds a Lambda, which checks for security groups that are open to the world, except ELB groups.
-This data is used for `https://security-hq.gutools.co.uk/security-groups`.

-It is deployed as a stack set and is defined in  `cloudformation/watched-account.template.yaml`.

-#### Deployment (currently manual)
-1. Update the version in `build.sbt`.
-2. Build the lambda by running `.script/package-lambda`.
-2. Upload it to S3 (ask DevX where the bucket is located).
-3. Deploy the stack set manually (ask DevX if you are unsure of how to do this), making sure to update the version parameter.

-**NOTE: The version is important**, because the cloudformation `version` parameter is used to locate the correct S3 file.
-The lambda code will not change unless a new version is deployed, even if the infrastructure changes.

 ## Further docs in this repo

 [SSH Access](hq/markdown/ssh-access.md)